top of page

 You'd think Jesus's life would be well-documented and marked throughout the Middle East.

-14. What is the Bible scripture that includes Jesus' life called?
+14. What is the name of the Bible scripture that describes the life of Jesus?

-These books include scripture about the life of Jesus.
+Gospels are four books that include the life of Jesus.

-Answer: The Gospels are four books that include the life of Jesus.
+These books include the spoken words of Jesus.

 15. What are the words of the shortest Bible verse?